 UIS drilling was found to be a significant source of water and coal fines.
-Although water and fines management was present at the collar of the borehole during drilling, it was found that the fan pattern resulted in very close spacing between boreholes immediately beyond the cased standpipe section.
+Although water and fines management had been available at the collar of the borehole, it was found that, due to the design of the drilling pattern, some interaction existed between the boreholes, particularly within the initial ten metres where the boreholes are closely spaced.
 This interaction allowed drill fluid, along with coal fines, to flow into adjacent boreholes.
-When connected to the gas drainage system, water/fines flowed directly into the gas reticulation pipes.
+If connected to the gas drainage system, water/fines would flow directly into the gas reticulation pipe network.

-Although necessary to maintain effective water drop-out systems throughout the gas reticulation pipe network, every effort should be directed toward maintaining boreholes free from accumulations and preventing water/fines entering the network.
-Where system health is regularly monitored and maintained it was considered reasonable to expect many, if not all, boreholes to achieved greater than 100 000 m3 total gas production.
+Although it is necessary to maintain effective water drop-out systems throughout the gas reticulation pipe network, every effort should be directed toward maintaining boreholes free from accumulations and preventing water/fines entering the network.
+Where system health is regularly monitored and maintained it was considered reasonable to expect many, if not all, boreholes to produce above 100 000 m3

-At an estimated average installed cost of \$20 000 for each UIS borehole there is a potentially significant financial incentive to increase gas production from every gas drainage borehole metre drilled.
-Improving drainage effectiveness, gas volume produced per dollar spent (m3/\$), also aids in avoiding potentially significant financial penalty associated with unnecessary drilling expense, production delays and potential loss of reserves, as well as greenhouse gas emission costs.
+Given the estimated cost an installed UIS drainage borehole is in the order of \$20 000 there is a potentially significant benefit available to the mine operator through increasing the gas production from every gas drainage borehole metre drilled.
+Improving drainage effectiveness (m3/\$) also aids in avoiding potentially significant financial penalty associated with unnecessary drilling expense, production delays and potential loss of reserves, as well as greenhouse gas emission costs.

-ASSESSMENT OF OPERATIONAL FACTORS
+OPERATIONAL FACTORS